AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Examples:**

-* `set-diet-goal WEEKLY calories/500 fats/600` Creates 2 weekly nutrient goals if they have not been created: calories and fats.
+* `set-diet-goal WEEKLY calories/500 fats/600` Creates 2 weekly nutrient goals if they have not been created: calories with a target value of 500 calories and fats of 600 mg.

-* `set-diet-goal DAILY calories/500` Creates a daily calories goal if goal is not created.
+* `set-diet-goal DAILY calories/500` Creates a daily calories goal of target value of 500 calories if goal is not created.

+** `set-diet-goal DAILY unhealthy calories/500` Creates an unhealthy daily calories goal of target value of 500 calories if goal is not created.

 **Example of Usage:**